Alberta politics meets the federal NDP's 'island of calm'

 "We need to diversify to agrifood, agribusiness, tourism, arts and culture -- the whole range of economic activity" she said.
 "One area that's really taking off has been the area of renewable energy and clean technology," as Alberta's oil field engineers adapt their expertise and equipment to other resources, such as geothermal energy.

-Calgary-Varsity is an mostly-affluent inner-city riding around the University of Calgary and Foothills Medical Centre.
-The last MLA was Stephanie Maclean, minister of Service Alberta and status of women – and the first Alberta MLA to give birth while in office -- who stepped down in January 2019.
+Calgary-Varsity is a mostly-affluent inner-city riding around the University of Calgary and Foothills Medical Centre.
+The last MLA was Stephanie Maclean, minister of Service Alberta and status of women -- and the first Alberta MLA to give birth while in office -- who stepped down in January 2019.
 So while there is no incumbent for her to have to defeat, in the past the riding has elected both Liberal and Conservative MLAs.

 Among other Varsity candidates, Anne McGrath's best-known opponent is Cheryle Chagnon-Greyeyes, Leader of the Alberta Green Party.
 While she's been a longtime prominent activist for green, Indigenous, and women's issues, Chagnon-Greyes is somewhat new to partisan politics.